verifereum/funding/evm-decomp/evm-decompilation.md

 1. A formal implementation of the decompilation technology for EVM in HOL4
 2. A separation logic framework tailored to reasoning about EVM programs
 3. Case studies demonstrating the application of our technology to verify representative smart contracts
-4. Documentation and tutorials to help other researchers and developers utilize our work
+4. An academic paper explaining the insights gleaned from our work and explaining how to use the technology
-5. Open-source code integrating with the existing Verifereum project's EVM formalization
+5. Open-source code and guides integrating with the existing Verifereum project's EVM formalisation

 ## Related Work
 <!-- What existing research is relevant to your project?
-What is the specific gap your research is addressing within this context? --> The Verifereum project has already made significant progress in formalizing the EVM in HOL4, providing a solid foundation for our work.
+What is the specific gap your research is addressing within this context? --> The Verifereum project has already made significant progress in formalising the EVM in HOL4, providing a solid foundation for our work.
 Magnus Myreen's research on decompilation into logic has been successfully applied to various architectures, including x86, ARM, and MIPS, demonstrating its versatility and effectiveness.

 Other relevant work includes:
-- The K Framework's formalization of EVM (KEVM)
+- The K Framework's formalisation of EVM (KEVM)
 - DeepSEA and Scilla, which provide high-level languages with formal semantics that compile to EVM
 - The Certora Prover and similar tools that use SMT solvers for EVM verification